-Straight after getting your lovely new tattoo you’re probably wondering whether it’s safe or not to have a shower.
-The short answer is yes, you can shower after getting a new tattoo, BUT you must be careful, and there are a few instructions to follow to ensure that you don’t do any damage to the tattoo.
+You’re probably wondering whether it’s safe or not to have a shower straight after getting your awesome new tattoo.
+The short answer is yes, you can shower after getting a new tattoo, but you must be careful.
+There are also a few instructions to follow to ensure you don’t do any damage to your new ink.

-This article will show you how to safely shower while your tattoo is healing without causing any damage to the brand new addition to your body.
+This article will show you how to safely shower while your tattoo is healing without causing any damage to the final appearance of your ink.

 How Long After Getting a Tattoo Can You Shower?

-Once you’ve taken the protective wrap off of your new tattoo (which your artist should have applied before you left the studio), you should be able to shower whenever you feel you’re ready to, although some artist suggest you wait at least 24 hours before trying to shower.
+Once you’ve taken the protective wrap off of your new tattoo, you should be able to shower whenever you feel you’re ready to, although some artists suggest you wait at least 24 hours before trying to shower.

-Although you’re able to shower soon after getting your new tattoo, there are a few rules that you should always follow (section below) to ensure that you don’t potentially ruin your tattoo in any way during the showering process.
+Although you’re able to shower soon after getting your new tattoo, there are a few rules you should always follow to ensure you don’t potentially ruin your tattoo in any way during the showering process.

 Follow the steps below to make sure that you don’t damage your tattoo in the shower:

-Turn on your shower and run the water until it is either cool or lukewarm.
+Turn on your shower and run the water until it’s either cool or lukewarm.
 Always check the water with your hand before getting in.

 Do not get in a hot shower with a new tattoo.
 Your skin will be extremely sensitive and the hot water will cause pain and stinging to the area, as well as possibly causing the area to swell more than it already has done.

-Warm/hot water also has the ability of opening your skin pores up, which could lead to ink being lost, leading to a faded or patchy tattoo.
+Warm/hot water also has the ability to open up the pores in your skin, which could, in turn, lead to ink being lost, leading to a faded or patchy tattoo.

-For this same reason you will want to make sure that the shower isn’t set to blast water out too powerfully in case your tattoo comes into contact with the jetstream.
-The powerful water jets could cause you tattoo to sting and may possibly push ink out from the area.
+For this same reason, you will want to make sure that the shower isn’t set to blast water out too powerfully, in case your tattoo comes into contact with the jetstream.
+The powerful water jets could cause your tattoo to sting, and they may possibly force ink out from the area.

 Instead, make sure that you cup the water with your hand and wet the area this way.
-This is less harsh on the sensitive skin and limits the possibility of the jets forcing ink from the area.
+This is less harsh on the sensitive skin and limits the possibility of the jets coming into contact with the area.

-Ensure that you have a skin-sensitive and fragrance free soap available to clean your tattoo with.
+Ensure you have a skin-sensitive and fragrance-free soap available to clean your tattoo with.

-Proceed to very gently rub the soap over the tattooed area, ensuring that you rub off as much loose and excess blood, ink and plasma as possible.
-Once you are satisfied that the area is clean, cup water of the area again and make sure all soap has been washed away.
+Proceed to very gently rub the soap over the tattooed area, ensuring you rub off as much loose and excess blood, ink and plasma as possible.
+Once you’re satisfied that the area is clean, cup water over the area again and make sure all soap has been washed away.

-Alternatively, you can clean your tattoo before you get into the shower, this way you can be more careful and attentive to the tattoo.
-We have a whole article showing how to properly clean a new tattoo.
+Alternatively, you can clean your tattoo before you get into the shower; this way you can be more careful and attentive to the tattoo.
+We also have an entire article based around properly cleaning a new tattoo.

-Once you have cleaned yourself and the tattoo, leave the shower as quickly as possible.
+Once you’ve cleaned yourself and the tattoo, leave the shower as quickly as possible.

-You will want to keep showers as brief as possible so that your tattoo is exposed to steam, water and soap for as little time as possible.
-Any of these things in excess can lead to problems with your tattoo fading or becoming extra-sensitive.
+You will want to keep showers as brief as possible so your tattoo is exposed to steam, water, and soap for as little time as possible.
+Any of these things in excess can lead to problems with your tattoo fading, or becoming extra-sensitive.

 Too much water can saturate the area and may dilute/wash out the ink.
-Too much soap can dry out the area or draw out ink.
-Too much steam can open the pores of your skin and cause ink to draw out from the tattooed area.
+Too much soap can dry out the area out too much.
+Too much steam can open the pores of your skin and cause ink to draw out from the area.

 You are welcome to dry the rest of your body with this towel but either let the tattooed area air-dry naturally, or blot it dry with a paper towel.

-After your tattoo has completely dried, you will want to add a good quality tattoo lotion to the area to ensure that the area doesn’t dry out too much.
-Tattoo lotions are also full of added vitamins and minerals to help speed up the healing process.
+After your tattoo has completely dried, you will want to add a good quality tattoo-safe lotion to the area to ensure the skin doesn’t dry out too much.
+Specially-sold tattoo lotions are usually full of added vitamins and ingredients to help speed up the healing process.

-Ensure that your hands are clean before applying any lotion and make sure that you only apply a very thin layer to the tattoo.
-A thick layer of lotion can suffocate the area and prolonged healing times.
+Ensure your hands are clean before applying any lotion, and make sure you only apply a very thin layer to the tattoo.
+A thick layer can suffocate the area and prolong healing times.

 There are many various tattoo-specific lotions available which help to keep the area well hydrated and promote faster healing by containing quality organic ingredients.

-Hopefully you should now realise that showering with a new tattoo shouldn’t be a difficult or painful process.
-Just follow the steps above and ensure that you treat your new ink as well as you possibly can during the initial tattoo healing stages.
+Showering with a new tattoo shouldn’t be a difficult or painful process.
+Just follow the steps above and ensure you treat your new ink as well as you possibly can during the initial tattoo healing stages.

-After 2-3 weeks once your tattoo has finished scabbing and peeling, you should be able to go back to your usual showering routine and start showing off your perfect and wonderfully-healed new tattoo.
+After 2-3 weeks, or once your tattoo has finished scabbing and peeling, you should be able to go back to your usual showering routine and get the tattoo as wet as you like with no problems.